 “When they come to visit, they love the experience and they know the guys are well taken care of” Mr Amodio said.

 A survey of the Canberra Baseball fans showed that while they all loved the experience at the ballpark they said the ground was old and in need of updated facilities.

-The fundraising campaign through the Sports Foundation is including a “commemorative brick” sale in which fans who donate $275 will receive a brick enscribed with their name as well as some personalised experiences such as practicing with the team, sitting in the dugout during games and to hang out in the locker rooms with the players.
+The fundraising campaign through the Sports Foundation is including a “commemorative brick” sale in which fans who donate $275 will receive a brick enscribed with their name.

 The redevelopment is due to start in February through to November.